rainane007/pm566_midterm/midterm.md

 # Conclusion

-For temperature, no effect of same-day or lagged exposure on HDL levels were observed.
+For temperature, same-day and lagged exposure was positively associated with HDL for relatively low temperature, whereas negatively associated with HDL for relatively high temperature, though no significant linear effect of same-day or lagged exposure on HDL levels were observed.
 In contrast, we found inverse association between same-day and lagged exposure of ambient black carbon and HDL levels, this was further supported by the result of linear mixed effect model where we did detect a significant effect of same-day black carbon and its two lags on HDL.
 Furthermore, diabetes seemed to modify the association between ambient black carbon and HDL levels, and the magnitude of the negative association was larger in diabetes group, despite the non-significant interaction term was detected using linear mixed effect model.